 - Persons administering the vaccine, regardless of interval since last dose.

-Travel: Smallpox vaccine is not recommended for international travel unless otherwise indicated.
+For travel, vaccination with smallpox vaccine is not recommended unless otherwise indicated.

-Those with underlying illness or compromised immunity should not receive smallpox vaccine.
-Speak to your health care provider for any concerns about this vaccine.
+Persons with underlying medical conditions or compromised immunity should not receive smallpox vaccine.
+Speak to your health care provider regarding any concerns about this vaccine.

 Care of the Vaccination Site

-- Cover with sterile gauze after inoculation; keep the site clean and dry to avoid infection and prevent transmission to other parts of the body or to other people.
+- Cover the vaccination site with sterile gauze after inoculation; keep it clean and dry to avoid infection and prevent transmission to other parts of the body or to other people.